mpv-player/mpv/DOCS/interface-changes.rst

     - support for `--spirv-compiler=nvidia` has been removed, leaving `shaderc` as the only option.
 The `--spirv-compiler` option itself has been marked as deprecated, and may be removed in the future.
+    - split up `--tone-mapping-desaturate`` into strength + exponent, instead of only using a single value (which previously just controlled the exponent).
+      The strength now linearly blends between the desaturated and non-desaturated versions of a color.
+    - add `--tone-mapping-per-channel`, which allows users to enable the "hollywood" style of tone mapping.
  --- mpv 0.29.0 ---
     - drop --opensles-sample-rate, as --audio-samplerate should be used if desired
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid,